About Andrew Comrie

 Joint Appointments: Hydrology & Atmospheric Sciences, Public Health

-Graduate Interdisciplinary Program membership: Arid Lands Resource Sciences, Entomology & Insect Science, Global Change, Remote Sensing & Spatial Analysis, and Statistics
+Graduate Interdisciplinary Program membership: Arid Lands Resource Sciences, Entomology & Insect Science, Global Change, Remote Sensing & Spatial Analysis, Statistics & Data Science

 Served as Senior Vice President for Academic Affairs & Provost, 2012-2018, and previously as Dean of the Graduate College & Associate Vice President for Research, 2006-2012